alaz/alpha-sense/README.md

 ## Side notes

-There is a huge progress in the software engineering industry.
-The last time I had been assigned a home task to create this kind of an application was 1998, we called it a "message board" and a Web's common programming language was Perl at that time.
-I had got "till the morning" time limit, I was young and thought it's plenty of time, so I had decided to take a chance to try something new.
+I can see huge progress in the software engineering industry.
+The last time I was assigned a home task to create this kind of an application was 1998, we called it a "message board" and a Web's common programming language was Perl at that time.
+I got "till the morning" time limit, I was young and thought it's plenty of time, so I decided to take a chance to try something new.
 And successfully delivered the solution written in a new technology called PHP to the hiring manager's surprise.

 It's 2019, a home programming task is still the same, but we call it a "chat application" now.
 And of course the technology stack is a bit